LilianDm/UnoGame/README.md

 A group project about a game similar to Uno, with images, cards, and competition.
 In this game, we will have specialized cards to play against an AI..
 We plan to have a smooth way to play and place down interesting cards, and a deck that randomly gives cards to the player and the AI.

 ##  Project Members and Roles
-* Lilian Dmitrieva - Group Leader
+* Lilian Dmitrieva - Group Leader👍
-* Paul Schlegel - Developer
+* Paul Schlegel - Developer🥶
-* Jackson Payne - Developer
+*  Jackson Payne - Developer🤩
-* Sawyer Douthit - Developer
+*  Sawyer Douthit - Developer💀
-* Andrei Jotic - Developer
+*  Andrei Jotic - Developer🥵
-* Arya Hessick - Researcher/Tester
+*  Arya Hessick - Researcher/Tester🤌
-* Francis Jones - Graphic Designer
+*  Francis Jones - Graphic Designer🤪

 ## Project Objectives